aussiebyrd/zigbee2mqtt.io/docs/devices/SZ-ESW01-AU.md

 ### Pairing
-Press and hold the pairing button while plugging in the device.
+Press and hold the pairing button for 3 to 4 seconds prior to plugging in / switching on.
+Continue to hold while plugging in the device (for no more than approximately 2 seconds after plugging in).

 ## Manual Home Assistant configuration